sanko/Robinhood/README.md

 Before I go too far, I must say that this is a big, messy work in progress.
 I'll continue to update this as I figure more out.
 Sections marked TODO are in my head but I haven't found the time to describe them yet.
 Work in progress and all.

 Oh, and I do not work with or for Robinhood Financial, LLC.

+## Development

+The owners of the [/r/Robinhood subreddit](https://reddit.com/r/Robinhood/) have invited us to join their [official Discord server](https://discord.gg/robinhood) where a new developer chat room has been created.
+You'll find me idle there most of the time.

 # API Security